-Unfortunately for the Barn Door, the average wind strength was much lower.
-After quite a few failed attempts to keep the kite up above tree-top height, I gave up and rigged the huge Multi-Dowel Barn Door instead.
-Knowing that the thermal gusts might push it a bit hard at times!
+Unfortunately for the barn door, the average wind strength was much lower.
+After quite a few failed attempts to keep the kite up above treetop height, I gave up and rigged the huge Multi-Dowel Barn Door instead.
+I knew that the thermal gusts might push it a bit hard at times!

 By now the wind direction was clear.
-Annoyingly, it had shifted away from due West, which would have given the nicest perspective for the aerial camera.
-The large Happy Valley Reservior was just over the road from the reserve.
-Anyway, it was a chance to loft the huge Barn Door and at least do a bit of flying for relaxation's sake.
+Annoyingly, it had shifted away from due west, which would have given the nicest perspective for the aerial camera.
+The large Happy Valley Reservoir was just over the road from the reserve.
+Anyway, it was a chance to loft the huge barn door and at least do a bit of flying for relaxation's sake.

-A man settled down to watch from the edge of the reserve, seemingly in awe of the big kite's flight as it rapidly was worked up from several meters to over 300 feet altitude.
-Almost directly above, in a patch of rising air.
+A man settled down to watch from the edge of the reserve, seemingly in awe of the big kite's flight as it was rapidly worked up from several feet to over 300 feet altitude.
+The kite ended up almost directly above, in a patch of rising air.

-As expected, the Barn Door was punished from time to time but fortunately remained just within its limits.
-Extreme tension when the wind speed got up a bit high, and a good deal of shaking when this was combined with patches of turbulence.
+As expected, the barn door was punished from time to time but fortunately remained just within its limits.
+It experienced extreme tension when the wind speed got up a bit high and a good deal of shaking when this was combined with patches of turbulence.
 It would have been a little dicey up there for a KAP rig!
 As well, the number of dogs and their owners had now swelled to eight or so.
-Fiddling around in the center of the grassed area with a camera and cradle was not really a good idea.
-So no KAP today :-(
+Fiddling around in the center of the grassed area with a camera and cradle was not really a good idea, now.
+So there was no KAP today :-(

 The weather seemed a bit marginal, in that gust speeds were around 30 kph.
-The top limit for the Multi-Dowel Barn Door kite.
+This is the top limit for the Multi-Dowel Barn Door kite.
 However, I was hoping that as evening approached, the wind would moderate somewhat and allow some KAP action.

 During lulls, the big kite soared up high but sometimes it actually lost height when the wind speed dropped off even more.
-Super-gusty!
-Perhaps related to the range of low hills several kilometers upwind.
-Sometimes the weather forecasters do speak of 'fresh winds, gusty in the South and around the foothills'.
+Super gusty!
+Perhaps this was related to the range of low hills several kilometers upwind.
+Sometimes the weather forecasters do speak of "fresh winds, gusty in the south and around the foothills".

-Once again, there was a one-hour window for kite flying.
-Which now-a-days means a Kite Aerial Photography (KAP) attempt.
+Once again, there was a one hour window for kite flying.
+Now-a-days that means a kite aerial photography (KAP) attempt.
 With the breeze gusting right into the 30s (in kph) earlier in the afternoon, it was looking like the box kite might finally hoist the KAP rig aloft.

-Smooth lift-off of the skewer tetrahedron, followed by some swinging and jiggling higher up as the huge Barn Door did its best to cope with the cool and gusty breeze.
+First was a smooth liftoff by the skewer tetrahedron, followed by some swinging and jiggling higher up as the huge barn door did its best to cope with the cool and gusty breeze.
 Despite it being late afternoon, thermals were still about too.
 The camera had an interesting ride and was even flung around and over the flying line.
 At least twice!
-Would the Half-Picavet continue to function?
+Would the half Picavet continue to function?
 It seemed to, which was good.

 Most of the pictures had the kite's anchor point either near the bottom of the frame or just out of frame down there.
 Hence several shots had the horizon visible.

 However, in my rush to get the camera up, I had forgotten to set the focus to infinity.
 That will have to wait until next time now.
-Less battery drain and possibly more sharp photos.
+This should cause less battery drain and possibly more sharp photos.
 We'll see.

-The wind meter, nestled amongst the trees, recorded 5.2kph gusting to 15.6kph.
-My guess of wind speeds in the high twenties was later confirmed by a couple of weather sites which had recorded a maximum of 28kph at a height of 10 meters (30 feet) That's about the upper limit for the Barn Door.
+The wind meter, nestled amongst the trees, recorded 5.2 kph gusting to 15.6 kph.
+My guess of wind speeds in the high twenties was later confirmed by a couple of weather sites which had recorded a maximum of 28 kph at a height of 10 meters (30 feet) That's about the upper limit for the Multi-Dowel Barn Door.

 More KAP Weight Education

-This time, the Barn Door was packed into the car, along with the green canvas 'kiting support' bag.
+This time, the barn door was packed into the car, along with the green canvas "kiting support" bag.
 The breeze was gusting into the mid-twenties according to the weather stations.
-Nothing the versatile Multi-Dowel Barn Door kite couldn't handle.
+This was nothing the versatile Multi-Dowel Barn Door kite couldn't handle.

-With the hose reel installed over a bollard and the Windtronic meter whirring away on a hillock, the huge Barn Door came together quickly.
-Must be getting used to it now!
+With the hose reel installed over a bollard and the Windtronic meter whirring away on a hillock, the huge barn door came together quickly.
+I must be getting used to it now!

 Eventually, with 45 meters (150 feet) of line out, the gustiness eased somewhat due to the higher altitude.
 However, it was just after the middle of the day.
-The worst possible time for smooth flight, with thermal lift and sink everywhere.
+This is the worst possible time for smooth flight, with thermal lift and sink everywhere.
 I made a mental note to avoid this time of day in future, when doing KAP.

-After a few minutes soaring around at high line angles the flight became pleasant enough with no more dramas.
+After a few minutes, soaring around at high line angles, the flight became pleasant enough with no more dramas.
 However, this is now three occasions out of three where I am glad there was a weight up there and not my camera!
-So much to learn.
+There's so much to learn.

-Winds near ground level were 1.5kph average, gusting to 5.8kph.
+Winds near ground level were 1.5 kph on average, gusting to 5.8 kph.
 As mentioned earlier, gusts higher up were in the mid-twenties.
 And that's what it felt like.

 Being the second Sunday of the month, we drove up to the beach near Fort Glanville.
-Would the Adelaide Kite Fliers be there?
-It turned out they weren't - most likely because of the Royal Adelaide Show which was in progress.
+Would the Adelaide Kite Flyers be there?
+It turned out they weren't, most likely because of the Royal Adelaide Show which was in progress.
 I did actually hear reports about large kites flying overhead, although we didn't go to the Show this year.

 Soon the big blue behemoth was airborne and rocking around in turbulent air.
 A large peninsula of damp firm sand extended downwind.
-An emergency landing area, should the need arise, free of lapping sea-water!
+This could be an emergency landing area, should the need arise, free of lapping sea water!

 Turbulent air was the problem down low, due to the wind direction.
-Houses, a number of large trees and the sand dunes were upwind.
-Not to mention at a height quite a few meters above sea level.
+Houses, a number of large trees, and the sand dunes were upwind.
+And all that at a height quite a few meters above sea level.

-It was straightforward to let more line out so the Barn Door kite was soon flying smoother, on about 45 meters (150 feet) of line.
+It was straightforward to let more line out so the barn door kite was soon flying smoother, on about 45 meters (150 feet) of line.
 However, another problem then emerged.
 The breeze was almost too strong up there, with gusts really testing the dowel frame from time to time.
-Near the top of its wind range, the sides of the sail become vertical near the tail end, from the kite flier's point of view.
-The two diagonal spars begin to bend in a down-wind direction, below the point where they cross over.
+Near the top of its wind range, the sides of the sail become vertical near the tail end, from the kite flyer's point of view.
+The two diagonal spars begin to bend in a downwind direction, below the point where they cross over.

 So, it wasn't a huge high-flying experience, but certainly better than nothing!